lukaszmolus/dax.udf/TopBottomDelta/README.md

 > This UDF generates the concatenated labels and values for Top and Bottom Performers, with delta value.

-> The DAX code is well optimized - the first variable provides (table) results, that are computed only once and used in other parts of the function (the index function was used to ensure uniqueness, it also possible to use TOPn).
+> The DAX code is well optimized - the first variable provides (table) results, that are computed only once and used in other parts of the function (the INDEX function was used to ensure uniqueness, it also possible to use TOPn).

 > Yuu can use this function in Card Visuals, Tooltips, Tables, Subtitles (below you can see some usage examples).